freesewing/freesewing/markdown/dev/reference/backend/en.md

 In other words, if you want to connect to our backend API, you don't need to ask us.
 You can generate your own API key and start right away.

-We've made a number of changes to make it easier for external developers and contributors to work with our backend.

 ### Sqlite instead of MongoDB